neoforged/JavaSourceTransformer/README.md

       --interface-injection-data=<paths>
                            The paths to read interface injection JSON files from --interface-injection-marker=<annotationMarker>
-                           The name of an annotation to use as a marker for injected interfaces --interface-injection-stub-location=<stubOut>
+                           The name (binary representation) of an annotation to use as a marker for injected interfaces
+      --interface-injection-stubs=<stubOut>
-                           The path to save interface stubs to
+                           The path to a zip to save interface stubs in
 ```

 ## Licenses